mbadamve/Text-Mining-Disaster-Tweets-Py/README.md

 10. matplotlib

 All these packages (3-10) can be installed by using the command 'pip3 install <package_name>'.
 For example, 'pip3 install numpy' will install numpy

+There are 8 '.ipynb' files or Jupyter Notebooks, 1 '.pdf' research report and 4 '.csv' files in this repository.
+Each .csv file consists of data required for running the notebooks.
+Notebooks starting with 'crisis_nlp_' consist models built in each disaster type and notebooks starting with 'sklearn_BERT_' consist of BERT model for each disaster type.
+Running BERT notebooks require GPU, so it is better if you run these files in Google Colab and setting the notebook type to GPU.